TomNisbet/nqsap-pcb/docs/_docs/build-03.md

 [![Third set self test](../../assets/images/build3.gif "third set of boards"){:width="400px"}](../../assets/images/build3.gif)

-This shows the NQSAP-PCB with the ALU and Flags boards from the third build, as well as a prototyped Program Counter (upper right) and a proof-pf-concept Stack Pointer (upper left).
+This shows the NQSAP-PCB with the ALU and Flags boards from the third build, as well as a prototyped Program Counter (upper right) and a proof-of-concept Stack Pointer (upper left).
 The Arduino Loader is not active and the system is running a simple program that loads a sequence of values into the A register.